IgA nephropathy care at Mayo Clinic

 Expertise and rankings

-- Experience.
-Each year, Mayo Clinic treats close to 700 people who have IgA nephropathy.
+Each year, Mayo Clinic treats more than 500 people who have IgA nephropathy.
 Because of the large number of people seen, Mayo Clinic kidney specialists (nephrologists) and radiologists are expert at performing kidney biopsies and have an outstanding safety record with low levels of complications.

 Locations, travel and lodging